JoshDoody/joshdoody.github.io/salary-negotiation-guide.md

 Once they make an offer, you'll counter offer by sending a carefully written email that includes a strong case to support your counter offer.
 Typically, your counter offer will be 10–20% more than their offer, and you'll focus on your base salary at first.

-After you send your counter, you'll prepare a script ahead of the "Final Discussion", which is typically a 3–5 minute phone call where the recruiter or hiring manager responds to your counter offer and you hash out all the final details of your offer.
+After you send your counter, you'll prepare a script ahead of the "Final Discussion", which is typically a 3–5 minute conversation over the phone where the recruiter or hiring manager responds to your counter offer and you hash out all the final details of your offer.
 This is your last chance to improve your compensation package before you decide whether to accept their offer.

 {% include drip_forms/salary-negotiation-email-templates-content-upgrade.html template-description="a detailed counter offer email template" %}